ticoaisha/design_and_compare_architectural_styles/readme.md

 * Cons: deployment limits and versioning need careful attention.
 **Use cases:** Suitable for frequent and isolated updates with quick deployments.

-**4. Maintenance:**
+**4. Maintenance**
 **Monolithic Architecture:**
 * Pros: maintenance is simpler with a single codebase and uniformity across the application.
-* Cons: as complexity grows, maintaining monolithic applications becomes challenging due to tight coupling.
+* Cons: as complexity grows, maintaining monolithic applications becomes challenging due to the tight coupling.
 **Use cases:** Ideal for simpler applications that can be maintained by a small team.

 **Microservices Architecture:**
-* Pros: individual services are easier to maintain, upgrade, and replace.
-Bug fixes and feature additions can be localized to specific services.
+* Pros: individual services are easier to maintain, upgrade, and replace; bug fixes and feature additions can be localized to specific services.
 * Cons: requires distributed monitoring, logging, and debugging.
 **Use cases:** Suitable for applications that evolve quickly and require modular maintenance.

 **Serverless Architecture:**
-* Pros: reduced infrastructure management (handled by cloud providers).
-Maintenance focuses on code and logic rather than server upkeep.
+* Pros: reduced infrastructure management (handled by cloud providers); maintenance focuses on code and logic rather than server upkeep.
 * Cons: monitoring and debugging distributed serverless functions can be challenging.
 **Use cases:** Best for applications where reducing infrastructure maintenance is a priority.

-**5. Cost implications:**
+**5. Cost implications**
 **Monolithic Architecture:**
 * Pros: lower initial cost as only one server is typically required.
 * Cons: high scaling costs due to inefficient resource utilization.